 Nags Head, Buxton, Ocracoke, NC

 The sound of ocean waves, the starry night sky, or the calm of the salt marshes, you can experience it all.
 Shaped by the forces of water, wind, and storms these islands are ever changing.
 The plants, wildlife, and people who live here adapt continually.
-Whether you are walking on the beach, kayaking on the sound, or climbing the Cape Hatteras Lighthouse there is something for everyone to explore!
+Whether you are enjoying the beach, kayaking the sound, or climbing the Cape Hatteras Lighthouse there is something for everyone to explore!

 Harkers Island, NC

 A boat ride three miles off-shore brings you to the barrier islands of Cape Lookout National Seashore.
 Horse watching, shelling, fishing, birding, camping, lighthouse climbing, and touring historic villages--there’s something for everyone at Cape Lookout.
 Be sure to bring all the food, water, and supplies you need (and carry your trash out of the park) when visiting these remote beaches.